jeffreyadams/atlasofliegroups-docs/_sources/run_atlas.txt

 Load scripts
 ------------

+There are some scripts, like basics.at in the folder atlas-scripts, that defines a collection of user-defined functions complementing the primitive functions that comes with atlas.
+You should load them.

 Assuming you are in the atlas environment (when you see ``atlas>`` in your terminal), you should now load some scripts.
 For example, to load the file "basic.at" do::

     atlas> <basic